Natural History Museum Vienna: Imperial Collections & World-Class Exhibits

 About Natural History Museum Vienna

-The Natural History Museum Vienna (Naturhistorisches Museum Wien) is one of Europe’s largest and most significant natural history museums, housed in a monumental Renaissance Revival palace on Maria-Theresien-Platz in Vienna’s 1st district.
-Opened in 1889 to house the Habsburg natural history collections.
+The Natural History Museum Vienna (Naturhistorisches Museum Wien) is one of Europe’s great natural history collections, set inside a grand Renaissance Revival building on Maria-Theresien-Platz in Vienna’s 1st district.
+It opened in 1889 to showcase the Habsburgs’ vast scientific holdings—and it still feels like a palace built for curiosity.

 Natural History Museum Vienna Details